lingamjetta/Success-of-Bank-Telemarketing-System/README.md

 #F1_score=2*(0.78*0.36)/(0.78+0.36)
 -> F1_Score=0.48
 ## Conclussion
--> F1-score of normal model is only 0.40, but balanced data f1_score was 0.48 iit improved
+-> F1-score of normal model is only 0.40, but balanced data f1_score was 0.48 it improved